 Whether you’re in need of some zen or really like flowers, you need to visit Eden Garden.
 The peaceful sanctuary is like something out of fairytale.
 There are waterfalls, rock formations and more flowers than you can poke a stick at.
 It’s the perfect place to take your Tinderella.
 Do an Arthur Green and pack a picnic.

-The cat was out of the bag when Vanessa Hudgens shared a bikini clad snap of her bathing on the shores of Lake Wainamu earlier this year.
+Lake Wainamu is still a hidden spot that not many people seem to know about.
 It’s the perfect spot to spend the day picnicking, swimming and tanning with your squad.
 Pro tip: pack your Havaianas because the black sand is fiercely hot in summer.

 Head to Chancery Square to escape the hustle and bustle of Auckland’s CBD.
 The cobblestoned oasis is home to boutique stores and delicious eateries.
-Unwind with a chai latte from Caffé Torino and the roti canai from Mamak Malaysian is not to be missed.
+Unwind with a chai latte from Caffé Torino and a sneaky sugar high from Krispy Kreme will further fuel your downtown adventures.